MHCPPrograms/worlds-documentation/docs/asset-library-import/WorkingWithTransparentAssets.md

 <!-- This section should describe what this document is going to cover.
 Try to provide some background and motivation as to why a creator would want to read your document. -->

-This tutorial introduces a foundational workflow for importing semi-transparent assets into Horizon Worlds using the _Blend method.
+This tutorial introduces a foundational workflow for importing semi-transparent assets into Horizon Worlds using the Unlit Blend method.
 As a case study, we will demonstrate the process by creating a sheer curtain and refining its transparency settings.
-We'll also discuss differences between _Blend vs trully Transparent material handling.
+We'll also discuss differences between Blend vs Transparent vs Masked material handling.

 <img width="1150" height="388" alt="photo 1 - sheer curtain" src="https://github.com/user-attachments/assets/1aafb031-4009-409c-8d7a-7a26b125914c" />